miguelvazquez/country-info-multilingual/README.md

-# Countries 國家 カントリー СТРАНЫ
-Translates ISO 2-letter country code to:
+# Country Info (Multilingual)

+Converts country code to full name and can provide lots of other useful information.
+Can be used to generate HTML code.

+Available data:
-* country names in 14 languages and scripts
+* country names in 16 languages and scripts
 * emoji flags
 * locale (language code)
 * corresponding continent code